outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - identify when common outputs would benefit multiple intents, where at least one of the multiple intents has a related intent of obscuring inputs
             - power can obscure itself (as well as its input power sources)
             - ambiguity of repeated function structures (like wave function curves, which may obscure the identity of which curve a particular parameter point occupies) is a potential benefit through obscurity

+        - this works bc there is usually a minimal number of vertex variables that determine a particular variable interaction, except in extreme cases where inputs are extremely complex alternatives with minimal differentiating variables

+    - add missing solution automation workflow metadata
+      - success cause metadata to solution automation workflows
+      - counterexample to indicate where a solution automation workflow is contraindicated, bc of inputs like missing info or nonadjacent formats relative to other more adjacent formats

     - some systems like quantum physics may seem to defy structurization bc they generate structure (info) on demand from whatever resources (like adjacent energy/charge) are available, rather than from a consistent set of resources in a consistent pattern or with consistent rules, by using different versions of objects & functions like references & patterns rather than specific objects & functions themselves - but the structures generated are somewhat predictable in their interchangeability with each other (alternates having some attributes in common) and coordination with boundary/limit/invalidating structures, so finding alternative structures that coordinate with the surrounding structures is one way of reducing the solution space & assigning probability
       - quantum physics specifically will benefit from de-observation through interface analysis, to find the standardized (like averaged) perception rather than the measured one in isolation of measurement perspective bias